nagavarma9199/neural-networks/README.md

 # neural-networks

-ICP1.pynb

-it contains the basic codes for reverse of a string , arthimetic operations, replacement of a word in a sentence, using loops.
+ICP1.pynb - It contains the basic codes for reverse of a string , arthimetic operations, replacement of a word in a sentence, using loops.